-Opinion on the authority financial statements
+Opinion on the Authority's financial statements

-I have audited the financial statements of Vale of White Horse District Council for the year ended 31 March 2012 under the Audit Commission Act 1998.
-The financial statements comprise the movement in reserves statement, the comprehensive income and expenditure statement, the balance sheet, the cash flow statement, and collection fund and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2011/12.
+We have audited the financial statements of Vale of White Horse District Council for the year ended 31 March 2013 under the Audit Commission Act 1998.
+The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet and related notes 1 - 35, and Collection Fund and the related notes 1 - 4.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2012/13.

-This report is made solely to the members of Vale of White Horse District Council in accordance with part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 48 of the statement of responsibilities of auditors and audited bodies published by the Audit Commission in March 2010.
+This report is made solely to the members of Vale of White Horse District Council as a body, in accordance with Part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 48 of the Statement of Responsibilities of Auditors and Audited Bodies published by the Audit Commission in March 2010.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the authority and the authority's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Respective responsibilities of the strategic director and auditor
+Respective responsibilities of the Head of Finance and auditor

-As explained more fully in the statement of the chief finance officer's responsibilities, the strategic director is responsible for the preparation of the statement of accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom, and for being satisfied that they give a true and fair view.
-My responsibility is to audit and express an opinion on the accounting statements in accordance with applicable law and international standards on auditing (UK and Ireland).
-Those standards require me to comply with the Auditing Practices Board's Ethical Standards for Auditors.
+As explained more fully in the Statement of Responsibilities set out on page 11, the Head of Finance is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2012/13, and for being satisfied that they give a true and fair view.
+Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
+Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.